Million dollar pay packets for women after new Australia deal

-Top Australian women cricketers could earn more than A$1 million ($666,600) a year with increases from a new pay deal topped up by cash earned in India’s Women’s Premier League and The Hundred in England, Cricket Australia (CA) said.
+Top Australian women cricketers could earn more than A$1 million ($666,600) a year with increases from a new pay deal topped up by cash earned in India’s Women’s Premier League and The Hundred in England, Cricket Australia (CA) said on Monday.

 The Memorandum of Understanding, agreed between CA and the Australian Cricketers’ Association (ACA), also included an increase of 25% in the minimum and average CA contracts for women.